chwenjun225/Selarepa/archives/foundation_agents/README.md

 ![KhaAnh](./assets/logo-transparent.png)

-# System and Method for Automated Label Correction Using LLM-based Agent in Visual Violation Detection
+# System and Method for Foundation Agents

 ## ABSTRACT
 The present invention is a device and method for human brain-inspired cognitive processing.
 A hardware cognitive processing unit emulates key brain subsystems including a neuromorphic memory module, a predictive inference engine, an emotion-inspired valuation module, and a goal-management subsystem interconnected via an attention-gated data bus.
 The unit supports hardware-efficient associative learning and parameter-efficient adaptation to enable context-aware reasoning and long-horizon planning.